Johniitr/johniitr.github.io/_posts/2022-08-15-chamoli-glacier-disaster.md

 <figure class="align-center">
   <img src="/assets/images/chamoli_2021.jpg" alt="A Hanging glacier in google earth image of 2017.">
   <figcaption>
-    <strong>Figure 1:</strong> A Hanging glacier in google earth image of 2017.
+    <strong>Fig.:</strong> A Hanging glacier in google earth image of 2017.
 The detached right lobe is marked blue.
 B Heli photograph of 9 February 2021 of the site showing detachment of the glacier creating an ice-rock avalanche.
 (Photograph courtesy, THDC).
   </figcaption>
 </figure>